Botanical Name of Herb Paris: Paris quadrifolia.

 Plant Parts Used: The whole plant has been used in herbal medicine, but most commonly the rhizomes, leaves, and berries.

 Therapeutic Uses, Health Benefits and Claims of Herb Paris

 Active Ingredients and Substances: The plant’s main active substances are saponins.
 It also contains paristyphnin, alpha paristyphnin, paridin, paradol, L-asparagine, diosgenin glycoside, pectin and citric acid.

 Herb paris has been used as a medicinal plant as far back as ancient Greece and the Italian physician and botanist Matthiolus (Pietro Andrea Mattioli 1500-1577) referred to it as a good remedy against boils.

-As a treatment for neck abscesses the root was either eaten raw or a tincture was made from the berries that was then brushed on the affected area or used as a gargle.
+As a treatment for neck abscesses, the root was either eaten raw or a tincture was made from the berries that were then brushed on the affected area or used as a gargle.